PTSD Support Page

-Vietnam Veteran Joe Doyle: The opening segment was written by Vietnam Veteran & PTSD healing & recovery facilitator, Joe Doyle, which is read by Ann M. Wolf to the instrumental track of her BB King-style blues song, “I Feel a Song Comin’ On,” This composition was arranged & produced by Tracy Collins.
+Vietnam Veteran Joe Doyle: The opening segment was written by Vietnam Veteran & PTSD healing & recovery facilitator, Joe Doyle, which is read by Ann M. Wolf to the instrumental track of her original Blues track, “I Feel a Song Comin’ On.”
+Ann also adds her remarks to the script in support of those who have served in harm’s way.

-Sharing this ceremony: Feel free to share this page with your people, community groups, churches, scout troops, and others who would be inspired to learn more about the sacrifices made by our veterans.
-See additional information at the base of this article regarding the sharing of Ann M. Wolf’s content or about having her come to your event to do a live version of one of her ceremonies.
+Sharing this page: Feel free to share this page with your people, community groups, churches, scout troops, and others who would be inspired to learn more about the sacrifices made by our veterans.

 “Thank you so much!
 Wonderful post!”